 Multiple file upload to SharePoint is a common issue that puzzles either SharePoint version users.
-We come across lots of claims about SharePoint upload for multiple documents is not working.
-The range of possible problems is really huge.
-In this blog post we consider the most common ways of SharePoint uploader usage.
+We come across lots of claims on SharePoint upload for multiple documents is not working.

 You can use a Windows Explorer view to upload multiple files and copy-paste items.
-Also, you can click the ‘Upload Multiple Documents’ button on the ribbon.
-But the administrator permission is required before you can upload multiple documents to SharePoint.
-Some restriction of a library can limit the count of uploaded files or some file types can be blocked because of security reasons.
+Alternatively, the ‘Upload Multiple Documents’ button on the ribbon can be used.
+However, administrator permissions are necessary for bulk upload to SharePoint.
+Library restrictions may limit the number of files uploaded or block certain file types for security reasons.

-Sometimes even with full permission you still can’t see the option for SharePoint multiple file upload under files tab and the ‘Upload Multiple Documents’ button in the ribbon will be disabled and coming grayed out.
-Then several things need to be checked.
+In some instances, even with full permissions, the option for SharePoint multiple file upload might be unavailable under the files tab, and the ‘Upload Multiple Documents’ button may appear disabled and grayed out.
+In such cases, several factors need to be examined to troubleshoot the SharePoint Uploader.

 Single File Upload in SharePoint